joaomoreira-daft/dsch-codekata-1/PHP/README.md

 Refactor the code to allow for the customer's needs.

 **Remember: refactoring can only be done in the presence of tests that are passing, and after refactoring the tests still pass!**

+Requirements:
+- have php installed in your machine (5.3+, macs will have it)
+- have composer installed

+example of how to run this source code:
+- run `composer install`
+- run `php src/index.php`, you should see the song being printed
+- run tests, run `php vendor/bin/phpunit tests/`